 It was back in 2012 when Ben Graham and Garrett Walker partnered to form Crown Design Group, an audio-video-lighting (AVL) integration company dedicated to helping churches with their AVL needs.

-The friends were a natural fit as business partners, having served on the production staff together at Bayside Community Church in Bradenton, Fla.
+The friends were a natural fit as business partners, having served on the production staff together at Bayside Community Church in Bradenton, Florida.
 In the trenches as church techs, they quickly realized a common interest: they wanted to help others in the world of church production.

 Church Design: How did you first get involved with AVL production?